 5. List programs where forecasts are not prepared.
 6. Are there national procurement guidelines for: a.
 Laboratory supplies (reagents and consumables)?
 Yes No Don't know/not sure b.
 Laboratory equipment?
 Yes No Don't know/not sure 7.
 Describe the procurement process for the national level.
-(Specify donor.) ' any / differences by program and/or 8.
-What is the average lead time for each program and/or donor spo ecifie ed above?
-9. Is a person or division responsible for: a.
-Procuring laboratory supplies (reagents and consumables) and equipment?
-(Specify by program .) b.
+(Specify donor.) ⁄ any v differences by program and/or 8.
+What is the average lead time for each program and/or donor spe ecifi ed above?
+9. Is a person or division responsible for: Procuring laboratory supplies (reagents and consumables) a program.) and equipment?
+(Specify by b.
 Monitoring the procurement process?
 (Specify by program.)

 c.
 Coordinating procurements across programs? (specify) 10.
 Who is currently responsible for procuring laboratory supplies for each program?
-11. In general, are adequate amounts of all laboratory supplies received in an appropriate timeframe?
-(Specify any program differences.)
-Yes No Don't know/not sure
+Tel.
+Time to currently respectively for procuring tuberatory supplies tel. odon program.
+11. In general, are adequate amounts of all laboratory supplies ☐ Yes received in an appropriate timeframe?
+(Specify any program differences.) □ No ☐ Don t know/not sure